mikeovu/Mike-Portfolio-Site/content/About/index.md

 ## Professional History

 I have been an IT professional, specializing in network administration and design for a decade.
-However, pursuing a career in IT and Network engineering was not my original plan.
-Here's an abridged version of my journey from political science major to solutions engineer:
+Here's an abridged story of how I went from a political science major in college to where I am now:

 :school: 2005 - 2009: Majored in Political Science at UCLA and worked as an AV Technician for the student Union.